Jing Huang, Ph.D.

 Research

-Interest 1: Transcriptional and epigenetic stress responses of embryonic stem cells.
-As ESCs have the potential to differentiate into many different cell types and are a promising source for cell therapy, maintaining genomic stability and homeostasis is crucial for proper lineage choice.
-Despite this importance, the mechanisms by which ESCs maintain genome stability in response to DNA damage insults are poorly understood.
-To address this question, we have studied how the tumor suppressor protein p53 regulates the DNA damage responses of ESCs.
-Our research has shown that p53 plays an essential role in regulating ESC differentiation after DNA damage by down-regulating the transcription of many ES cell critical genes (Li et al., Cell Stem Cell, 2015; Zhang et al., Cell Cycle, 2013; Li et al., Molecular Cell, 2012; Lee et al., PNAS, 2010).
-Currently, we are studying the metabolic stress responses of ESCs.
-Recently, we found that Tfcp2l1-mediated fatty acid oxidation plays a critical role in maintaining ESC survival during metabolic stress (Yan et al., EMBO Reports, 2021).
-Our research may provide valuable insights into the mechanisms underlying human embryonic development and developmental disorders.
+As embryonic stem cells (ESCs) have the potential to differentiate into many different cell types and are a promising source for cell therapy, maintaining genomic stability and homeostasis is crucial for normal development.
+Despite this importance, the mechanisms by which ESCs maintain genome stability in response to DNA damage insults were poorly understood.
+To address this question, we studied how the tumor suppressor protein p53 regulates the DNA damage responses of ESCs.
+Our research showed that p53 plays an essential role in regulating ESC differentiation after DNA damage by down-regulating the transcription of many ES cell-critical genes (Li et al., Cell Stem Cell, 2015; Zhang et al., Cell Cycle, 2013; Li et al., Molecular Cell, 2012; Lee et al., PNAS, 2010).
+Recently, we have studied the metabolic stress responses of ESCs and found that Tfcp2l1-mediated fatty acid oxidation plays a critical role in maintaining ESC survival during metabolic stress (Yan et al., EMBO Reports, 2021).

 Methods: We employ a wide range of established and innovative methods to advance our research objectives.
 Our toolbox includes traditional techniques such as molecular biology methods (e.g., PCR and cloning) and biochemistry techniques (e.g., Western blotting and proteomics).
 Additionally, we utilize cutting-edge methods such as CRISPR gene editing, advanced genomics techniques (such as ChIP-seq, RNA-seq, and single-cell genomics), mouse genetics, and systems biology approaches.
 We continuously evaluate and refine our methods, ensuring we have access to the latest technological advancements to tackle complex biological questions.
 By using these techniques, we aim to gain a deeper understanding of the molecular mechanisms underlying stem cell differentiation and cancer development, ultimately leading to the development of new therapeutic approaches.